How To Beat A Credit Card Lawsuit In Court

 Raise any defenses

-Counter with your own claims against the company
+Counter with your own claims against the company, if any

 Sign the bottom of the page and keep a copy of the complaint and your answer for your records.
-Along with your answer, you’ll have to include a filing fee to the court clerk.
+If your answer includes a counterclaim against the plaintiff for FDCPA violations, , you’ll likely need to pay a filing fee to the court clerk.
 If you can’t afford the filing fee, you may qualify for a waiver.

 Make sure you answer the complaint within the time allowed or a default judgment could be entered against you.
 A default judgment in the credit card company or debt buyer’s favor allows them to take more aggressive steps like: